facebook/react/docs/_posts/2013-06-27-community-roundup-3.md

 ## Moving From Backbone To React

-[Clay Allsopp](http://twitter.com/clayallsopp) successfuly ported [Propeller](http://usepropeller.com/blog/posts/from-backbone-to-react/), a fairly big, interaction-heavy JavaScript app, to React.
+[Clay Allsopp](http://twitter.com/clayallsopp) successfully ported [Propeller](http://usepropeller.com/blog/posts/from-backbone-to-react/), a fairly big, interaction-heavy JavaScript app, to React.

 > [<img style="float: right; margin: 0 0 10px 10px;" src="/react/img/blog/propeller-logo.png" />](http://usepropeller.com/blog/posts/from-backbone-to-react/)Subviews involve a lot of easy-to-forget boilerplate that Backbone (by design) doesn't automate.
 Libraries like Backbone.Marionette offer more abstractions to make view nesting easier, but they're all limited by the fact that Backbone delegates how and went view-document attachment occurs to the application code.
 >